ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Issues

 The GitHub issue tracker can be an effective way of managing the set of open issues on a document.
-The record of issues - both open and closed - can be a useful way of recording decisions made by a working group.
+Issues - both open and closed - can be a useful way of recording decisions made by a working group.

 Issues can be given arbitrary labels, assigned to contributors, and assembled into milestones.
 The issue tracker is integrated into the repository; an issue